Light Mini Filo Quiches are fun and easy! Made with eggs, leeks and Gruyere cheese and to make them extra crispy a shell of filo/phyllo pastry.

 Mini Filo Quiches is my take on the northern France dish called Flamiche.
 The traditional recipe is a kind of quiche filled with leeks, cream and a touch of cheese.
 You can prepare them in advance for a picnic, party or snack.
 On top of that, so polyvalent, you can have them for breakfast, lunch or dinner.
-They always fit right in, on the go or at the table served with a nice green salad and a good riesling, those little bites are quite adaptable.
+They always fit right in, on the go or at the table served with a nice green salad and Riesling.
+These little bites are quite adaptable.

-The flamiche usually use a lot of cream, for this skinny version, I’ve done a velouté instead to lower the calorie intake.
-Also, I’ve used my favorite trick to bring down the calories; I’ve used phyllo lightly sprayed with olive oil instead of the filled with butter flaky pastry.
-Resulting in a lighter, yet still crunchy, creamy and tasty flamiche.
+The Flamiche usually uses a lot of cream, for this skinny version, I’ve done a velouté instead to lower the calorie intake.
+Also, I’ve used my favourite trick to bring down the calories; I’ve used phyllo lightly sprayed with olive oil instead of the filled with butter flaky pastry.
+Resulting in a lighter, yet still crunchy, creamy and tasty Flamiche.

-The idea behind this quiche was to cut on the fat contain.
-So, I’ve cut on the cream and replace it with a velouté and the brioche puffy flaky pastry usually used for a simple filo pastry!
+The idea behind this quiche was to cut on the fat content.
+So, I’ve cut on the cream and replaced it with a velouté and the brioche puffy flaky pastry usually used for a simple filo pastry!
 The result is quite similar and way healthier.